hiimpat/COSC310/README.md

 [23:42:28] Bot: What type are you looking for?

-  I tried to test the synonym recognition with WordNet by using JAWS(Java Api for Word Searching) and there is a test file within the project that works.
+  I tried to test the synonym recognition with WordNet by using JAWS(Java Api for Word Searching) and there is a test file within the project that works(TestJAWS.java).
 So it takes in a word and returns an array of words with the same meaning.
 However it was difficult to find a way to implement it properly into the chatbot because of how the way it is structured and how each user input is processed.